 Leisure World Seal Beach is situated on an open coastal plain—along the San Gabriel River—about two miles upstream from the river mouth on the Pacific.
 The protected Bolsa Chica wetlands are just to the south.
 For much of the year, night and early morning hours bring in the marine layer of low clouds, fog, and moisture that keep the coast damp and cool until midday when the sun burns it off.
 Proximity to the ocean keeps temperatures 10 to 15 degrees cooler than a few miles inland in the summer; in the winter, this keeps nighttime temps milder than inland.

 Laguna Woods Village, while only 10 to 12 miles from the beach, is different.
 The low coastal hills of south Orange County tend to insulate the community from the marine influence.
 Winter nights can be colder than the coast.
 Summer daytime temps are closer to hotter inland norms.
 The air is drier, as well, with Santa Ana winds blowing down nearby canyons from the desert.

 Location and Quality of Life

 The different locales of these two communities can be a consideration when it comes to the relative quality of outside activities and services.

-Leisure World is on the western edge of Orange County, adjacent to Los Angeles County, and among its neighbors are the cities of Long Beach, Cerritos and Seal Beach.
-Long Beach in particular is a far more urban environment than the smaller suburban towns of Orange County, with a more diverse range of attractions and quality of life.
+Leisure World Seal Beach is on the western edge of Orange County, adjacent to Los Angeles County, and among its neighbors are the cities of Long Beach and Cerritos.
+Long Beach in particular is a far more urban environment than the smaller suburban towns of Orange County, with a more diverse range of attractions and daily conveniences.

-In sum, how you rank these comparisons and contrasts in your lifestyle inventory may help determine the right active adult community for you.
+Here’s the bottom line: How you rank these comparisons when considering your homebuying needs may help determine the right active adult community for you.